Irish-C/learner_dashboard/README.md

 ---

-## Acknowledgements

-* Built using the Dash framework by Plotly.
-* Utilizes Bootstrap styling through Dash Bootstrap Components.

----

 ## Further Development

-Future enhancements could include:
+Future enhancements could include (but are not limited to):

-* Implementing the analytics page with actual data visualization.
+* Implementing the analytics page with actual data visualization..
-* Adding functionality to the help and settings pages.
-* Completing the dark mode theme implementation.
 * Implementing user authentication and authorization.
 * Connecting to a real database to fetch and manage learner information.
-* Improving the responsiveness and overall UI/UX.
+* Implementing a caching mechanism to improve performance.
+* Implementing a notification system for important updates or alerts.
+* Adding unit tests and documentation for better maintainability.

+---